 In Vancouver, the outfit’s origins sit proud and under-discussed.
 Unbeknownst to many, the Canadian Tuxedo was born out of an incident that involved a Vancouver hotel, an international singer, and a famous denim brand.

 In 1951, at the height of his famed career, Bing Crosby visited Vancouver.
 He was known to love it here, having received a key to the city in the shape of its skyline from acting mayor George Miller in 1948.
-Crosby even staged a recording of his radio show at the PNE Forum, raising over $26,000 for a new building at Main Street’s Sunset Community Centre.
+Crosby even staged a benefit recording of his radio show at the PNE Forum, raising over $26,000 for a new building at Main Street’s Sunset Community Centre.

 But as much as the world gushed over the American star, not everyone recognized him.
 According to Levi Strauss & Co. historian Lynn Downey, after a hunting trip in 1951, Crosby tried checking into the Hotel Vancouver and was denied.
 Why?
 Because of the denim-on-denim Levi’s ensemble he was sporting.
 Jeans, at the time, were not considered upper class.